Technologicat/unpythonic/doc/features.md

 The slicing variant calls ``itertools.islice`` with the corresponding slicing parameters, after possibly converting negative `start` and `stop` to the appropriate positive values.

-**CAUTION**: When using negative `start` and/or `stop`, we must consume the whole iterable to determine where it ends, if at all.
+**CAUTION**: When using negative `start` and/or `stop`, the whole iterable is consumed to determine where it ends, if at all.
 Obviously, this will not terminate for infinite iterables.
+The desired elements are then held in an internal buffer until they are yielded by iterating over the `islice`.

 **CAUTION**: Keep in mind that negative `step` is not supported, and that the slicing process consumes elements from the iterable.